rahul-purswani/imdb-reviews-analysis/README.md

 # Sentiment, Temporal, and Correlational Analysis of IMDB Reviews
 <h>Group members: Rahul Purswani, Vijay Verma, Joe Rubalcava<h><br>
 ## Overview
-The IMDb Movie Reviews Analysis project is a comprehensive study involving data extraction, pre-processing, sentiment analysis, temporal analysis, and correlational analysis of movie reviews from IMDb.
-This project aims to uncover patterns and trends in movie reviews and understand how sentiments and ratings evolve over time.</br>
+This project aims to reveal patterns and trends in movie reviews, providing insights into how sentiments and ratings change over time.
+By performing Sentiment Analysis, Temporal Analysis, and Correlational Analysis, this study seeks to understand the dynamics of audience opinions and their evolution, ultimately offering a comprehensive view of movie review sentiments.
+Additionally we also built a sentiment prediction model that predicts the sentiment of a review.
 [Click here](https://github.com/rahul-purswani/imdb-reviews-analysis/blob/main/Report.pdf) for the project report.
 Demo for the sentiment prediction model can be viewed in demo.mp4.